Key takeaways:

 The Appeal of Flag Lot Houses

 A flag lot house does not follow the usual suburban routine, and that is part of its charm.
-It sits quietly behind another home, like the introvert of the block.
+It sits quietly behind another home, like the block’s introvert.
 No surprise knocks at the door.
 No street lights glaring into your windows.
 Just calm, space, and a welcome break from front-lawn fuss.

 A flag lot property can also ease budget pressure.
 Less street frontage often means a lower purchase price.
 That difference could cover driveway upgrades, custom landscaping, or interior finishes you might have skipped on a pricier lot.